qbittorrent/qBittorrent-website/README.md

 ===
 [![TravisCI status](https://travis-ci.org/qbittorrent/qBittorrent-website.svg?branch=master)](https://travis-ci.org/qbittorrent/qBittorrent-website)

+what is bittorrent?
+BitTorrent is a communication protocol for peer-to-peer file sharing, that enables users to distribute data and electronic files over the Internet in a decentralized manner.

 This repository contains the official qBittorrent website: https://www.qbittorrent.org

 Anyone is welcome to submit PRs that fix problems and improve things.